 Kul IN: What does the Michelin chef “title” mean to you?
 What do you think, what should be your role in developing gastronomy?

-- I don’t want to claim Atelje’s Michelin star.
-It is a result of good teamwork.
+- The star is a result of good teamwork.
 A chef is nothing without his team, it is an accolade we got for our teamwork.
 Don’t get me wrong, it means a lot to us, and we are very proud of it but I always use plural instead of singular because I don’t consider it to be mine reward but ours.

 As far as our role is concerned, firstly, we try to develop the mindset and mentality of average consumer, average guest.
 Chefs have a big role and responsibility to bring this new culinary culture to a wider audience, and consequently form new guests, get people interested in food, wine and the culinary scene.
 The second step is to help new upcoming chefs and share our knowledge with them.
 That’s how we can upgrade and develop the culinary scene.